josemarcosrf/melior-transformers/README.md

 If you want to use it expect rough edges :warning:

 The motivation to create yet another version of the Transformers library is so that it can be used beyond classification.
-We aim to provide a unified interface to using Transformers as a tool for _Semantic Search_, _Spell-check correction_ or _Entity Extraction_ in a easy and extensible way.
+We aim to provide a unified interface to using Transformers in an a easy and extensible way for things like:

+- _Sentence Embeddings_ :heavy_check_mark:
+- _Spell-check correction_  :hammer_and_wrench:
+- _Entity Extraction_  :hammer_and_wrench:
+- _Sumarizartion_  :hammer_and_wrench:
+.

 In addition we want to make it production ready, well tested and accessible via different interfaces for containerized and cloud environments.